speedyhoon/hotson/README.md

 # Hotson
-Reallyeasy client side templating for JSON to HTML
+Really easy client side templating for JSON to HTML